majgis/npm-bundle/README.md

 3. remember to execute `npm install` before executing `npm-pack`
 4. remember to execute `npm install --legacy-bundling` when using npm v3.x because deduped dependencies will not be included.
+5. remember that `npm install --legacy-bundling` is not available in npm  v3 .x < v3.5

 There must be a better way...